Mahatir-Ahmed-Tusher/Acute-Lymphblastic-Leukemia-Diagnosis-Using-Vision-Transformer/README.md

 # Acknowledgments
 Based on the dataset published by Ghaderzadeh et al. in their paper:
-"A fast and efficient CNN model for B-ALL diagnosis and its subtypes classification using peripheral blood smear images."
+Ghaderzadeh, M., Aria, M., Hosseini, A., Asadi, F., Bashash, D., & Abolghasemi, H. (2021).
+A fast and efficient CNN model for B‐ALL diagnosis and its subtypes classification using peripheral blood smear images.
+International Journal of Intelligent Systems, 37(8), 5113–5133. https://doi.org/10.1002/int.22753